Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 All caches on the bus check to see if they have a copy of the data and, if so, they must *invalidate* the block containing the data.
 This scheme allows *multiple* readers but only a *single* writer.

 The scheme uses the bus only on the first write to invalidate the other copies, and subsequent writes do not result in bus activity.
-This protocol provides similar benefits to write-back protocols in terms of reducing demands on bus bandwidth.
+This protocol provides similar benefits to *_write-back_* protocols in terms of reducing demands on bus bandwidth.

 ==== Write-Update Protocol
 The writing processor broadcasts the new data over the bus; all caches check if they have a copy of the data and, if so, all copies are *updated* with the new value.

 This scheme requires the *continuous broadcast* of writes to shared data (while write-invalidate deletes all other copies so that there is only one local copy for subsequent writes).
-This protocol is like write-through because all writes go over the bus to update copies of the shared data.
+This protocol is like *_write-through_* because all writes go over the bus to update copies of the shared data.

 === MSI Protocol
 The *MSI protocol* is a write-invalidate protocol that uses three states to track the status of a cache line:
-- *Modified (or Dirty):* cache has only copy, its writeable, and dirty (block cannot be shared anymore)
-- *Shared (or Clean)* (read only): the block is clean (not modified) and can be read
-- *Invalid:* block contains no valid data

-Each block of memory is in one of three states:
-- *Shared* in all caches and up-to-date in memory (Clean)
-- *Modified* in exactly one cache (Dirty)
-- *Uncached* when not in any caches
+- *Modified (M)*: The cache line is present in the cache and has been modified (dirty).
+It is the only copy of the data, and it is not present in main memory.
+When another CPU reads this cache line, the data must be written back to main memory, and then its state is downgraded to `Shared (S)`.
+- *Shared (S)*: The cache line exists in multiple CPUs' caches.
+The data in the cache is *consistent* with the main memory data ("clean").
+- *Invalid (I)*: The cache line does not contain valid data.
+When the CPU reads or writes to this cache line and experiences a miss, it needs to fetch the data from main memory or another cache, and then its state becomes Exclusive or Shared depending on the circumstances.

 Let us consider the following case.
 \